sheyoshida/uncharted-music-discovery-app/unit-3-final-project/weekly_retros/weekly_retrospective-11-22.md

 - Goals/Responsibilities This Week: Come up with elegant way to combine map view and custom pin into one feature.
 * Team Member: **Zouf**
 - Goals/Responsibilities Last Week: Worked on EchoNest API to access artist name, biography and years active, etc.
 - Did you meet your goals/responsibilities last week?
-Why or why not?
-While I added the API call, we still need to merge the API calls in order to get the data we need for the detailVC.
+Why or why not? populated the API data and worked on reveal.JS presentation.
-- Goals/Responsibilities This Week: populate api data, work on presentation
+- Goals/Responsibilities This Week: work on autocomplete and add filters for mood, etc.
 * Team Member: **Shena**
 - Goals/Responsibilities Last Week: Complete wireframing, build collection carousel view, work on accessing Spotify API data to collect albums, songs and song previews.
 - Did you meet your goals/responsibilities last week?
 Why or why not?
 The carousel only scrolls in one direction.
 Spotify API calls work nicely but sometimes returned data is inconsistent.